dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ### Add New Slangs

-Let's add a form to our app to enable users add new slangs.
+Let's add a form to our app to enable users to add new slangs.
 Within the body tag, update the code to be like so:

 _imports/ui/body.html_